tonokip/gfx/readme.md

-# MPLAB® Harmony 3 Chip Support Package
+# MPLAB® Harmony 3 GFX, Support Package

 MPLAB Harmony 3 is an extension of the MPLAB® ecosystem for creating embedded firmware solutions for Microchip 32-bit SAM and PIC microcontroller